JohnTerragnoli/ECE382_Lab7/README.md

 ## Lab
 ### Required Functionality
+I began by double-checking the voltage signals for each of my sensors.
+With the sensors connected to the 5 V source, I was receiving a maximun voltage of about 2.5 V. Because of this, I decided that I did not need to convert the 5 V into 3.3 V just for the MSP430.

-I started out by utilizing the same code from the prelab but for the other two pins as well (P1.3 and P1.5).
+I utilized the same code from the prelab but for the other two pins as well (P1.3 and P1.5).
 As I mentioned in the prelab, I checked for the samples for each sensor consecutively in a while loop.
 I decided to implement a switch-case that would take in a parameter which will correspond to the LEFT, CENTER, and RIGHT sensors.
 ```
 switch(sensor) {
 	case LEFT: